importsysu/malmochallenge/README.md

 **Actor Module:**
 It basically is an AStar agent, which receives goal from Meta and act greedily to it.
 The code for the Actor Module is modified from the provided AStar agent [[8]](#reference).

-**Goal swapping:**
+**Off Policy Learning:**
-We invent a method called “Goal Swapping” to gain data efficiency and speed up the data collecting process.
 At the data collecting process we don’t use Meta to output a goal, but instead, we use our current coordinate as the goal to update all the previous states within an episode.
 In this manner, say if our episode is 25 steps long, then we can gather 325(sum 1 to 25) data within one episode.
+We use three behavior policies to interact with the collaborator: Always chasing the pig, random walking and always going to the lapis block.
+Since we know that combining TD learning, function approximation and off policy learning will easily cause divergence, we tried different tricks to avoid that.
+However, that still causes our agent behave strangely and get stuck in some states.

 ### HiDDeN Algorithm
 Since we didn’t deploy Project Malmo on our GPU machine, the whole learning process has to be split up into two stages: data collecting on CPUs and training on GPUs, aka we will be using the offline version of the algorithm to train our agent.